 The model has been worked out through, natural trial and error over time, seeing what sells at what price, what doesn’t and moving with the consumer trends.
 I have also worked closely with two Costing Specialists on the pricing to make sure it is viable for our producers.

 I am a visual person, so have put together these graphics to demonstrate how much of the product profit is yours.
-Wholesale means when you sell to a shop and they take a cut of the profit.
+Wholesale means when you sell to a business that on sells to the consumers, and they take a cut of the profit.
 Retail means when you sell direct to the consumer, say at a markets or to a friend.
 All Primalistas charge the same wholesale and retail price to ensure collaboration and non competition.
 It’s good to know that we offer a recommended retail price to our stockists but they can charge what they like.
 The cost to produce includes ingredients, bag and label, it does not include conversion time such as your gas/electricity or delivery time due to the variables.
 Prices as of July 1 2020.

 Fat & Seedy Pizza Bases (pack of 2)

 Wholesale Price: $10.30 – you get $7.13